davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 Soon afterward, node 1 starts missing heartbeats.
 A new leader is needed.
 Each node now runs the same algorithm as before to select a leader.

-1. Start with the full set of node IDs: $(1, 2, 3, 4, 5)$
+> 1. Start with the full set of node IDs: $(1, 2, 3, 4, 5)$
-2. Eliminate nodes missing heartbeats.
+> 2. Eliminate nodes missing heartbeats.
 That's just node $1$, so the remaining node IDs are: $(2, 3, 4, 5)$
-3. Pick the lowet remaining node ID: every node picks $2$
+> 3. Pick the lowet remaining node ID: every node picks $2$

-And just like that, every node has switched over to believing node 2 is the leader:
+And just like that, every node has switched over to node 2 as the leader:

 DIAGRAM

 Things are looking pretty good!
-Well, this whole failover thing was quite the diversion, but now we have fault-tolerant distributed variables; time to pack up and go home.
+Well, this whole failover thing was quite the diversion, but now we have fault-tolerant distributed variables.
+Time to pack up and go home.

-Rght?
+Right?

 ## Split-Brain

 Alas, outright crashes are not the only way nodes in a distributed system can fault.
-In the scheme of things, crashes are a relatively simple, clear cut type of failure; other kinds of faults can be much more insidious.
+In the scheme of things, crashes are one of the simpler ways a node can fail; other kinds of faults are much more insidious.
 Let's try our algorithm on one of those.

-Wind back the clock to the point where every node was healthy and node $1$ was still the leader:
+Wind back to the point where every node was healthy and node $1$ was still the leader:

 DIAGRAM copied from before

 We've been looking at this network rather abstractly; let's zoom in.
-In a real network, nodes aren't usually wired directly together; they're usually connected through a network of devices called switches.
+In a real network, nodes aren't usually wired directly together; they're usually connected through a network of intermediary devices called switches:

 DIAGRAM

-Nodes aren't the only things that can get disconnected; switches can to!
-What happens if a switches that bridge two portions of our network get disconnected?
+Nodes aren't the only things that can get disconnected; switches can too!
+What happens if the switches that bridge two portions of our network get disconnected?

 DIAGRAM

 Now our system has been split into two **network partitions**.
-Nodes within the same partition (i.e. connected to the same switch) can communicate with one another, but nodes cannot communicate across partitions (because the two switches have been disconnected).
+(Darn you, Ted!)
+Nodes within the same partition (i.e. connected to the same switch) can communicate with one another, but nodes cannot communicate across partitions (because the two switches are disconnected).

 DIAGRAM